relata/design-doc/readme.md

 * ~~Build controller actions to support user add/edit and account management functionality~~
 * ~~Build web interface to support user auth/login functionality~~ (done via GitHub OAuth, other OAuth providers such as Google and Zotero may be added as well)
 * ~~Build web interface to support user contributions review/management functionality~~
-* Build web interface to support addition of a new relation (in progress)
+* ~~Build web interface to support addition of a new relation~~
   + ~~via DOI~~
-  + via arbitrary metadata fields
+  + ~~via CrossRef search~~
-* Build web interface for search functionality (in progress)
+* ~~Build web interface for search functionality~~
+* ~~Support user auth via external providers to avoid forcing users to maintain a Relata account (done with OAuth)~~

 ### Wrap-up

-* Add "starting points" to app interface so that users can start exploring on their own
-* Develop documentation to support app deployment and maintenance
+* ~~Develop documentation to support app deployment and maintenance~~

 ## Future work

 The following points, though out of scope for the prototype, may be relevant for future development:

-* Collect and display version history for relations, perhaps stored as an array within a given relation object
+* Collect and display "version history" for relations, perhaps stored as an array within a given relation object
 * Each instance of the Relata application connects to other instances via a shared graph
 * Support user credentials that work across multiple Relata instances
-* Support user auth via an external provider such as Zotero to avoid forcing users to maintain a Relata account (seems doable with OAuth)
 * Fully developed algorithmic inference of relations between works
+* Support entry of arbitrary metadata
+* Add "starting points" within app to better enable users to start exploring from certain specified works/relations

+See also the [Future work](https://github.com/relata/relata-prototype/#future-work) section of the relata-prototype readme for suggested development tasks to enhance the prototype implementation.